 How to create an empty list in Python

-This guide shows you how to create an empty list in Python.
-Get tips, explore real-world applications, and learn to fix common errors.
+Discover how to create an empty list in Python.
+Explore methods, tips, real-world applications, and how to debug common errors.

 Creating an empty list with square brackets